auralluring/zim-auto-linker/README.md

       textview.stop_emission('end_of_word')
 ```
 Use "name" if you have multiple pages with the same name and want to specify which one.
 Otherwise, "basename" is fine. (basename of Characters is "Characters", but name is "Planning:Characters")

+#### If you have any issues or questions or really anything to say at all, please contact me via reddt (u/HorseLuvver) or open an issue here on Github.
+I would be happy to help!